psmari/java-spring-boot/README.md

 # java-spring-boot

-This repository was created in AlgaWorks week, for understanding more about Spring Boot.
+This repository was created for understanding more about Spring Boot.